Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 </xmp>
 </div>

 The same [=authorization token=] may be used with multiple license requests but one license request can only carry one [=authorization token=], even if the license request is for multiple content keys.
-A DASH client SHALL NOT use content key batching features offered by the platform APIs to combine requests for content keys that require the use of separate [=authorization tokens=].
+A DASH client SHALL NOT use [[#CPS-default_KID|content key batching features]] offered by the platform APIs to combine requests for content keys that require the use of separate [=authorization tokens=].

 A DASH client SHALL NOT make license requests for content keys that are configured as requiring an [=authorization token=] (e.g. by the presence of `dashif:authzurl` in the MPD) but for which the DASH client has failed to acquire an [=authorization token=].